ropensci/occCite/cran-comments.md

     corrected in time.

 The check problems were corrected.

+There was 1 NOTE when using r-hub.

+* checking for future file timestamps ...
+NOTE unable to verify current time

+This appears to be a check function problem, not a problem with the package.

 ## Downstream dependencies
 I also ran tools::check_packages_in_dir check on downstream dependencies of